 “We’re not paint!”
 But I know what she means, and rota the blank person beside me too, and I want to tell her that maybe I am breaking important rules with the white spot on my arm, and rota thinks I should ask about it, but black aunty puts an arm around me and whispers in my ear and I can’t tell her.
 I can’t, because she may remove her arm and stop talking to me, and then where would rota and I be?

-I get home and sneak into my bed, for I am sick and must be, for how else to explain this?
+I get home and sneak into my bed, for I must be sick, how else to explain this?
 “I’m sick!”
 I shout to black father and black mother when they get home.
 “Rota sick too!
 Don’t come up!
 Stay away!”

 But they come up and feel my forehead, and make a fuss.
 “Feels warm,” says black mother.